 Each level is classified by how much a driver is required to intervene and how attentive they need to be when behind the wheel of an autonomous vehicle.

 More and more, these levels are being referred to around the discussion of autonomous features in cars.

 What are the autonomous driving levels?

 Level 5: Level 5 cars are ones that require no human interaction whatsoever, they are fully autonomous vehicles.
-Examples of level 5 vehicles are robotic taxis.
-We're still a long way off putting level 5 vehicles into mass production.
+Examples of level 5 vehicles are robotic taxis or Audi's Aicon concept above.

 Will there be autonomous taxis?

-Hopefully one day, yes.
-Ride-sharing giant Uber has signed a deal with Volvo to develop self-driving vehicles together.
+Ride-sharing giant Uber signed a deal with Volvo to develop self-driving vehicles together.
 Volvo will build the car - and Volvo is known for its high levels of safety - and Uber will then take it, tinker with it and put it on the roads in the form of a self-driving taxi.

 Nissan is another car manufacturer looking into self-driving cabs, and has begun trialling its Easy Ride service in Yokohama, Japan.
-The plan is to have a fully-fledged autonomous taxi service up and running in time for the 2020 Tokyo Olympics.
+The plan is to have a fully-fledged autonomous taxi service up and running in time for the Tokyo Olympics this year.

 As we mentioned, Tesla also wants your car to be capable of being a self-driving taxi when you're not using it.